 So we see from the epistles of St. Jude and St. Peter the condemnation of miscegenation as an act of fornication and the reminder that the results of that sin plague us to this day.
 They remain among us as blemishes, spots in our feasts of charity (recall the definition of mamzer), snares, stumbling-blocks, nails in our heels, and darts in our eyes as prophecied (Joshua 23.13).

 St. Peter also mentions Noah’s preservation from the flood when God destroyed the Adamites and their bastard offspring from the land.
-Noah was chosen to preserve the Adamic race because he was “perfect in his race”.
-(Genesis 6.9, genea, Strong’s G1074 meaning “race”or “family”).
+Noah was chosen to preserve the Adamic race because he was “perfect in his race” (Genesis 6.9, genea, Strong’s G1074 meaning “race, stock, family” [Liddell and Scott s.v.] or “men of the same stock, a family” [Thayer s.v.]).

 The error of Balaam is mentioned yet again in Revelation chapter 2 where we again see Israel mingling with Moab defined as an act of fornication.